 A good night’s sleep is essential for physical and mental health.
 However, seniors are at risk for insomnia more than any other age group.
 Encourage your loved one to stick to a regular sleep schedule and turn off all screens at least an hour before bedtime, and make sure his or her bedroom is cool, quiet, dark, and comfortable.

 4. Making Friends

 Seniors often feel isolated from the rest of the world, especially if they can’t drive or have limited mobility.
 Isolation can lead to depression and poor mental and physical health.
 As seniors get older, their social circles usually grow smaller as friends pass away or move away to live in nursing homes or with relatives.
 Help your loved one get out and meet new people through religious organizations, senior centers, and community groups.
-You may also want to consider hiring a Lemon Grove in-home caregiver to provide social stimulation for your loved one.
+You may also want to consider hiring a San Diego in-home caregiver to provide social stimulation for your loved one.

 5. Flossing Daily

 Not only should your loved one brush his or her teeth regularly, but it’s important to floss as well, as it can prevent gum disease.
 Gum disease can lead to heart disease and other health issues because it allows bacteria to enter the bloodstream.
 Make sure your loved one has access to floss and knows how to use it properly.

 6. Relaxing Occasionally

 Stress can negatively impact anyone’s life, and seniors tend to be more stressed compared to other age groups.
 This is why it’s important for your loved one to learn a few ways to relax when stress becomes overwhelming.
 Doing yoga, meditating, listening to music, or even taking up a hobby like painting or gardening can be effective stress relievers.
 Consider buying a yoga DVD, downloading some of your loved one’s favorite music, or purchasing the paint brushes or plants needed to spend time on his or her chosen hobby.